HOA Homeowners' Rights Task Force

 CCIOA Unintended Consequences - Need to Delineate Some Requirements

-by MW, 9 months ago
+by MW, over 1 year ago

 Most folks don't realize the broad coverage of CCIOA when passing new HOA rules.
 There are quite a few small landowner associations that exist in rural areas with very simple missions.
 For example, ours is a landowners association in rural northern colorado (sagebrush country) that charges $3/acre PER YEAR.
 The vast majority of the budget is spent on maintaining 100 miles of private dirt roads in our association.
 Of the 350+ landowners, only 4 live up there year-round.
 These are mostly empty plots of land used for camping in the summer.
 The 1137 requirements have eaten up about a quarter...
 Continue reading